topherCantrell/iot-DeskController/README.md

 # IoT Desk Controller

-Adding a microcontroller and an Adafruit RFID ring reader to control the height of my desk at work.
+I added a microcontroller, distance sensor, and an Adafruit RFID ring reader to control the height of my desk at work.
 Waving your hand over the desk to move it feels like using the Force!

 See the detailed article in Circuit Cellar magazine: